About Academie Duello

 Based in Vancouver

 - The only swordplay centre in North America in a metropolitan downtown area.

 - 5000 sqft downtown studio: 412 West Hastings Street, Vancouver BC.

 - 12 acre farm and stables: 21955 16th Avenue, Langley BC.

 - Western Swordplay (rapier, longword, sword and shield, and more)

 - Mounted Combat (Riding, horsemanship, swordplay from horseback)

 - Archery (Indoor range at our downtown studio)

-- Youth Programs (Ongoing and Summer Camp – Knight Camp)
+- Youth Programs (Ongoing courses and Knight Camp)